chris-luafau/QtCalculator/README.md

 # QtCalculator
-A simple calculator created with Qt Creator
+A simple calculator created with Qt Creator.